JamesPropPitt/comp230-cpd/README.md

 # Weekly Reports
-For my own benefit I have added a unique counter this term to track my levels of anxiety throughout the weeks 0 = Anxiety free!
+For my own benefit I have added a unique counter this term to track my levels of anxiety throughout the weeks.

+0 = Anxiety free!

 10 = Unable to leave the house

-Henceforth
+#### Henceforth

 Anxiety Score = AS

 Anxiety Attack Counter = AAC

 ## Week One
 ### AS: 4
 ### AAC: 0